 Occupational therapists are essential team members in today's health care continuum.
 They assist persons of all ages who experience problems in their occupational performance of self-care, home management, work, education, or leisure.
 Such services are provided to individuals through medical, health, and social service community programs.
-The occupational therapist provides services of assessment, intervention, case management, educational advocacy, and consultation in a variety of health care and school settings.
+The occupational therapist provides services of assessment, intervention, case management, education, advocacy, research and consultation in a variety of health care, school, and community settings.